UX/UI Case Study

 Group Dashboard with Event overview, Poll and Chat Section + "Create a Poll"- pop-up

-High-Fidelity v1
+First High-Fidelity

 After refining the flow with low-fidelity testing, I created the first high-fidelity version using Ticketmaster’s brand identity and interface patterns.
 This version made the experience feel closer to the real app and addressed the most important early feedback.

-Usability Testing – High-Fidelity v1
+Usability Testing – High-Fidelity

 To validate the updated design, I ran a second round of moderated usability tests with five users.
 This round focused on the two core tasks: